OMARomd23/Email-Guardian/reflection.md

 ## 🧠 What I Learned

-Working on the Smart Email Guardian project provided invaluable hands-on experience in combining AI, web development, and cloud deployment into a unified, security-conscious application.
-This project challenged me to integrate multiple technologies and platforms while maintaining focus on practical security applications.
+Working on the Smart Email Guardian project provided invaluable hands-on experience in combining AI, web development, and cloud deployment into a unified application.
+This project challenged me to integrate multiple technologies and platforms.

 ### Key Technical Skills Acquired: